 Of course, she understood it was all for the sake of preserving the Circs, but...

 The hidden reason for all of this was the pillar boat she had inherited from her parents, which made her an owner-decompa.
 If she wanted to fly, it was necessary to marry a twister from another clan.
-However, since she was single and not already engaged to a man who could be a twister, there wasn't any choice but to compromise and start searching for an unmarried man among the singles from other clans who mingled while the base ships were convened.
+However, since she was single and not already engaged to a man capable of becoming a twister, there wasn't any choice but to compromise and start searching for an eligible bachelor among the singles from other clans who were socializing while the base ships were convened.

 While that was possible in theory, there weren’t actually that many men who fit the age and clan criteria.
 As a result, the search for a suitable partner within the 16 Circ clans had become a major hassle.